-You can create a header, footer, single post, posts archive (blog), search page, and 404 pages with the Theme Builder.
+You can create a header, footer, single posts, posts archive (blog), search page, and 404 pages with the Theme Builder.

-All the theme builder content elements are powered by dynamic content, so you only have to set up the design once, and it will automatically fetch the content from the published pages.
+All the theme builder content elements are powered by dynamic content, so you only have to set up the design once, and it will automatically populate content to the published pages.